torproject/sbws/README.md

-The scanner measures the bandwidth of each relay in the Tor network (except the directory authorities) by creating a two hops circuit with the relay to measure, download data from a destination Web Server and store the measurements.
+The scanner measures the bandwidth of each relay in the Tor network (except the directory authorities) by creating a two hops circuit with the relay.
+It then measures the bandwidth by downloading data from a destination Web Server and stores the measurements.

-The generator read the measurements, aggregate, filter and scales them using torflow's scaling method.
+The generator read the measurements, aggregates, filters and scales them using torflow's scaling method.
 Then it generates a bandwidth list file that is read by a directory authority to report relays’ bandwidth in its vote.